irel04/embedded_project/README.md

 - **Tracking Trends in Neutral Detection** 🗿:
   The script analyzes the second-highest probability emotion when a face is detected as Neutral.
 This helps determine if the user was slightly Happy, Sad, or Angry while appearing Neutral.
 A counter tracks how often these emotions occur during neutral moments.

-- **Making Predictions** 📈:
+- **Making Assessment** 📈:
   After one minute of detection, the script analyzes emotional trends.
 If no clear trend is detected, it assumes the user remains Neutral.
 Otherwise, it calculates probabilities for **Happy, Sad, or Angry** based on observed frequencies.
 A weighted random selection is then used to pick a pre-defined, randomized message.

-### 2. How reliable is this prediction? 🤨
+### 2. How reliable is this assessment? 🤨
 - This prediction method is **not scientifically validated** since we lack sufficient training data on emotional trends.
 It is meant to be a **fun, heuristic-based approximation** rather than an accurate psychological assessment.

 - **What is heuristic-based approximation?** 🤔
   It refers to making predictions using patterns, past observations, and simplified rules instead of precise calculations or deep scientific models.

-### 3. How does heuristic-based approximation apply to our emotion prediction? ⛓️‍💥
+### 3. How does heuristic-based approximation apply to our emotion assessment? ⛓️‍💥
 Our emotion detection script follows a **heuristic approach** because:
-- It assumes emotional trends continue—if you appeared slightly Happy most of the time while Neutral, it predicts you may feel Happy later.
+- It assumes emotional trends continue—if you appeared slightly Happy most of the time while Neutral, it assess you may feel Happy later.
-- It applies a simple rule: **the most frequently observed secondary emotion = predicted future emotion**.
+- It applies a simple rule: **the most frequently observed secondary emotion = might be future emotion**.
 - It does not analyze deep psychological factors—only facial expressions observed within a short session.
-- It incorporates randomness to keep predictions varied, acknowledging that emotions are complex and influenced by multiple factors.
+- It incorporates randomness to keep assessment varied, acknowledging that emotions are complex and influenced by multiple factors.

 ---